Monograph in preparation:

 Publications currently in development:

-R. Darley, ‘The Akki Alur and Gumada hoards: snapshots of continuity and change in Roman coin use in India’, in preparation for submission to the Numismatic Digest.
+R. Darley, ‘The Akki Alur and Gumada hoards compared: imitation and circulation of Roman and Byzantine gold coins in south India’, Numismatic Digest.